 - Acute trouble sleeping

 This is the primary reason why progesterone replacement has become the holy grail of Hormone Replacement Therapy (HRT) for the past 30 years.
-Replacing the progesterone will help the reproductive system get back on track, but it does not address the underlying adrenal deficit issue.
+Replacing progesterone will help the reproductive system get back on track, but it does not address underlying adrenal deficit.

-The second ovarian hormone that the adrenals borrow to make more cortisol is testosterone.
-In women, a depletion in testosterone levels is most commonly linked to low sex drive or lack of libido.
-(2)
+The second ovarian hormone negatively affected by high stress and cortisol is testosterone.
+In women, depletion in testosterone is most commonly linked to lack of libido.2

-However, there is evidence that this issue is more common than once thought, and may be linked to a variety of symptoms such as (3):
+There is evidence that this issue is more common than once thought, and may be linked to a variety of symptoms such as:3

 - Mild fatigue

 - Low sex drive

 According to Ayurveda, there are two classic reproductive tonics that support libido, adrenal stress, and hormonal balance in women: ashwagandha (Withania somnifera) and shatavari (Asparagus racemosus).

 Shatavari: Woman with 1,000 Husbands